Hatebreed: Weight of the False Self (2017–2024)

-Working on new material (2021-present)

 Hatebreed in 2023 at the Full Force festival in Ferropolis, Germany.

 In the summer of 2021, Hatebreed, along with Trivium, served as an opening act for Megadeth and Lamb of God on the "Metal Tour of the Year".
 Hatebreed replaced In Flames, who were forced to withdraw from the tour due to international visa issues caused by the COVID-19 pandemic.

-The band continued touring holding a 20th anniversary tour for Perseverance.
-In the summer of 2023 they held a European tour titled the “European Slaughterlust” which featured band such as Unearth and Terror as support.
-In 2024 Hatebreed embarked on a 30th anniversary tour which included a special Home State show, titled "The March Metal Matinee" which was held on March 17, 2024, at the Toyota Oakdale Theatre in Wallingford, CT.
+In 2022 Hatebreed went on an extensive tour in celebration of the 20th anniversary of Perseverance with former guitarist Sean Martin reuniting with the group for part of the tour.
+In the summer of 2023, they held a European tour titled the "European Slaughterlust" which featured bands such as Unearth and Terror as support.
+They also embarked on a North American tour in celebration of The Rise of Brutality 20th anniversary.

+In 2024, Hatebreed embarked on a 30th anniversary tour which included a special Home State show, titled "The March Metal Matinee" which was held on March 17, 2024, at the Toyota Oakdale Theatre in Wallingford, CT.
 It featured bands such 100 Demons and Shadows Fall.
-On November 13, 2024 Hatebreed split from founding member Chris Beattie in a 2025 interview Beattie stated it was "completely unexpected."
-Adding “it was not my decision to leave the band.
+The tour included a European run with Crowbar in the Summer and a Fall US leg with Carcass, Harms Way, and Crypta.
+On November 13, 2024, Hatebreed split from founding member Chris Beattie.
+In a 2025 interview, Beattie stated it was "completely unexpected."
+Adding "it was not my decision to leave the band.
 Someone saw an opportunity to get me out of the picture, and that's where I am now."
+He has since filed a lawsuit against the band and Jasta.
 Matt Bachand was then chosen as his replacement on their tour dates.